DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

 ### CI Licensing

 You can use the `add-devextreme-license.js` script (as described in the previous section) to organize a license key check on CI.
-In this case, ensure that you initializethe `DEVEXTREME_KEY` environment variable on the remote machine before the script is  executed
+In this case, ensure that you initializ ethe `DEVEXTREME_KEY` environment variable on the remote machine before the script is executed.

 In this topic, we consider the use of GitHub Actions and GitHub Secrets.
 A similar approach can be adopted for any other CI server.